Las Vegas Show

 How Long the Show Is

-Because the visuals and music are synchronized with the venue’s production system, the pacing usually follows a continuous concert format rather than multiple stage segments.
+Because the visuals and music are synchronized with Sphere’s production system, the show follows a continuous concert format rather than a segmented Las Vegas production-show structure.

-Guests should plan to arrive 20–30 minutes before showtime to allow time for security screening and seating.
+Guests should plan to arrive 30–45 minutes before showtime to allow time for security screening, crowds, and seating.

-Is No Doubt Live at Sphere Worth It?
+Should You See No Doubt Live at Sphere?

 How It Compares to Other Vegas Concerts